maxwells-daemons/argsearch/README.md

 ## Usage

-`argsearch` takes 4 kinds of arguments:
+`argsearch` takes 3 kinds of arguments:
+ - A **search strategy** (*random,* *grid,* or *repeat*) and its configuration:
+    - For *random*: **trials**, the number of random trials to run.
+    - For *grid*: **divisions**, the number of points to try in each numeric range.
+    - For *repeat*: **repeats**, the number of times to repeat the command.
  - A **command string** with **templates** designated by bracketed names (e.g. `'python my_script.py --flag {value}'`.
- - A **search strategy** (*random* or *grid*).
- -  A number N defining the **search extent** (for random search, the number of trials to make; for grid search, the number of intervals to divide each range into).
  -  A **range** for each template in the command string (e.g. `--value 1 100`).

 Then, `argsearch` runs the command string several times, each time replacing the templates with values from their associated ranges.
+Note that the *repeat* strategy does not admit templates or range arguments.

+### Search Strategies

+Three search strategies are currently implemented:
+ - **Random search** samples uniformly randomly from specified ranges for a fixed number of trials.
+ - **Grid search** divides each numeric range into a fixed number of evenly-spaced points and runs once for each possible combination of inputs.
+ - **Repeat** runs the same command a fixed number of times.

 ### Ranges
-3 kinds of ranges are supported:
+Three types of ranges are available:
- - Float ranges are specified by a minimum and maximum floating-point value (e.g. `--value 0.0 1.0`).
+ - **Floating-point ranges** are specified by a minimum and maximum floating-point value (e.g. `--value 0.0 1.0`).
- - Integer ranges are specified by a minimum and maximum integer (e.g. `--value 1 100`).
+ - **Integer ranges** are specified by a minimum and maximum integer (e.g. `--value 1 100`).
 Integer ranges are guaranteed to only yield integer values.
- - Categorical ranges are specified by a list of non-numeric categories, or more than two numbers (e.g. `--value A B C`, `--value 2 4 8 16`).
+ - **Categorical ranges** are specified by a list of non-numeric categories, or more than two numbers (e.g. `--value A B C`, `--value 2 4 8 16`).
 Categorical ranges only draw values from the listed categories, and are not divided up during a grid search.

-Note that values are sampled uniformly, so if you think of your range as log-uniform this sampling behavior may not work well.

 ### Output